thomas-melville/myNotes/General/Career_Development/Linux/monitoring.md

 the order of killing is decided by this score.

-a user with root privileges can change this score using /proc/[pid]/oom_adj_score
+a user with root privileges can change this score using /proc/[pid]/oom_score_adj, value can range from -1000 to 1000 there is also /proc/[pid]/oom_adj, it's value can range from -16 to 15 -17 indicates that this process should never be killed by the oom killer

 ## Disk bottlenecks